buggymaytricks/buggymaytricks.github.io/_tabs/about.md

 ## Who I Am

-I'm a cybersecurity enthusiast with **2+ years** of hands-on experience in offensive security.
-Currently pursuing my Bachelor's in Computer Engineering while actively honing my skills through labs, CTFs, and real-world security research.
+I'm a cybersecurity enthusiast with **2+ years** of dedicated learning in offensive & defensive security, complemented by **2 internships** focused on training and hands-on projects.
+Currently pursuing my Bachelor's in Computer Engineering while actively honing my skills through labs, CTFs, and security research.

-My core focus areas include **web application penetration testing**, **Active Directory attacks**, and **privilege escalation**.
-I approach security with an attacker's mindset — understanding how systems break to help build better defenses.
+My core focus areas include **network penetration testing**, **Active Directory attacks**, and **SOC operations/threat detection**.
+I approach security from both attacker and defender perspectives — understanding how systems break and how to detect & respond to threats.

 ---